In this article, we will address the following three basic questions:

 The Christian controlled by the Spirit and empowered to do the will of God manifests a fundamental change in character.
 While his former sin nature is still present, . . . the new nature energized by the Spirit is producing the fruit of the Spirit.

-On page 102 of his book entitled Be Filled with the Spirit, Lehman Strauss declares, “In the spiritual realm, fruit can never be the results of human exertion and self-effort in order to obtain holiness.
+Lehman Strauss declares on page 102 of his book entitled Be Filled with the Spirit, “In the spiritual realm, fruit can never be the results of human exertion and self-effort in order to obtain holiness.
 The fruit of the Spirit is the outward expression of God’s power working in us.”
 Therefore, evidence of spiritual fruit in a Christian’s life is dependent on the degree to which that person is willing to allow the Holy Spirit to be in control of his (or her) life.

 Hershel H. Hobbs, on page 156 of his book, declares that the fruit of the Holy Spirit “will not be borne in a day.
 It is the harvest of a lifetime of yielding to the life of the indwelling Spirit.”